 The main inputs used are the rental growth rates, expected vacancy rates, terminal yields and discount rates based on comparable transactions and industry data.
 All resulting fair value estimates for investment properties are included in level 3.

-Fair value as at 31 March 2023 was ₹ 60.717 MN.
+Fair value as at 31 March 2023 was ₹ 60.717 and there is no significant movement in fair value in FY 23-24.

 NOTE 5 : FINANCIAL ASSETS: INVESTMENTS